LauzHack/archive-lauzhack-live/README.md

 ## Customizing

 Some parameters of the application can be customized without changing the code.
 They are located in the `src/config.json` file.

+## Future features

+* Play a sound when a new message comes in.